mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-30-delaunay-super-triangle-revisited.md

 > have to be outside all circumcircles of any three given points

-Or, stated differently, the super triangle needs to be large enough to contain not just the points we want to triangulate, but also, for every single possible triangle they can form, the corresponding circumcircle.
+Stated differently, the super triangle needs to be large enough to contain not just the points we want to triangulate, but also, for every single possible triangle they can form, the corresponding circumcircle.